Skip to main content

 What you get back

 The choices carry no evidence_refs by design — design grounding is directional, not cited.
-This pillar authors a system, not pixels: hand the DESIGN.md to your build step or marketing site to apply it.
+This pillar authors a system, not pixels: hand the DESIGN.md to your build step to apply it.

 A real teardown needs the browser